japrozs/spam/README.md

 # Spam - a new way to publish your thoughts to other people inboxes

-# Pass

-Pass is an app that helps you find something to do when you're feeling bored.
-Just create an account, find an event and join millions of other people like you.

 # Folder structure

 | Folder             | Description                                     |